adrianskelton/project-2/README.md

 ![alt text](assets/images/readme/firstscreen.png)<br>

+<font color="red">CHANGE THE SCREENSHOTS!!!!!!!!!!!!!!!!!!!!!!!!</font>

 The game is only one page with a popup modal automatically set to appear when the page is loaded.
 The modal contains the rules of the game and a text area for the player to enter their name.

+### Popup modal with rules and form for players name.
+This is a bootstrap modal that pops up automatically on the loading of the homepage.
+The user can read the rules of the game in the modal and then enter their name to start.
+The click
+<font color="red">POPUP MODAL SCREENSHOT GOES HERE!!!!!!!!</font>

+<font color="red">REPLACE THIS SCREENSHOT BELOW!!!!!!!!!!!!!!!!!!!!!!!!</font>

 ![alt text](assets/images/readme/headerscreen.png)<br>

-Top menu bar with "Restart game", "Rules" and "Sound on/off" toggle button.
+### Top menu bar

+This contains with buttons of:

+### Restart game button.

 The restart game button resets all the variables to their start stage.
 Namely:
 - The round score and game score to zero of both player and computer.
 - The lightning bolt images of both player and computer.
 - The computer choice and user choice image resets to a question mark image.